The Battle of Amiens 8th August 1918 - The Beginning of the End of the Great War / "der Schwarze Tag"

 The Battle of Amiens applied an aggregated series of techniques confirmed just one month earlier when the Australian Corps under General Monash had captured Le Hamel in just 90 minutes.
 His revolutionary tactics involving what became known as "Combined Arms" operations with tanks, artillery and aircraft all operating in close support of the infantry, paved the way.

 The Australians and Canadians (south of the Australians) were the spearhead of the first phase, a role to which the soldiers and commanders quickly adapted and excelled.
-The general line of advance was directly eastwards with the Amiens / Roye Road marking the southern boundary with the French.
-The British III Corps, under Command of which was the New Zeland Division, advanced north of the Somme.
+The general line of advance was eastwards with the Amiens / Roye Road marking the southern boundary with the French, and the rail line marking the boundary with the Canadians.
+The British III Corps, under Command of which was the New Zealand Division, advanced north of the Somme.

 This photograph eptomises the relentless momentum of the Allied advance.
 The soldiers in this image are the New Zealand Division operating north of the Somme as part of the British advance on Bapaume.